torrejonv/teranode/docs/architecture/architecture.md

 Here's the breakdown of the components and their functions:

-1. **P2P Network (IPv4)**: This refers to the historical BSV peer-to-peer network using the IPv4 internet protocol.
+1. **P2P Network (IPv4)**: This refers to the historical Bitcoin peer-to-peer network using the IPv4 internet protocol.

 2. **P2P Receiver Service**: These are the services (1 or more) that receive and send transactions from / to the P2P network.